 # virsh snapshot-create-as –domain {vm_name} –name {snapshot_name} –description “enter description here”

-Once the snapshot is created then we can list snapshots related to the VM using below command,
+Once the snapshot is created then we can list snapshots related to the VM using beneath command,

 To list the detailed info of VM’s snapshot, run the beneath virsh command,